Banish Winter Skin

 Choose a moisturizer with non-clogging oils such as avocado oil, primrose oil or nut oils.
 Before buying a moisturizer, make sure that the oils it contains are healthy ones.
 Youthful Skin Cream uses pure oils from organic sunflower seeds and organic macadamia nuts, which are known to deeply moisturize without blocking the pores.
 It also contains "humectants," such as organic vegetable glycerin, which is a class of ingredients that attract moisture to your skin.
 Now available with more organic ingredients, Youthful Skin Cream provides a pure and natural way to deeply nourish your skin.

 Moisturize while you cleanse.
 In winter it's especially important to avoid harsh cleansers that dry out the skin.
-Youthful Skin Cleansing Gel is an ultra-moisturizing cleanser made especially for dry skin, which includes just about everyone in winter.
+The Youthful Skin Herbal Soap is very good for dry skin, which includes just about everyone in winter.
 This rich, gentle formulation can be used more than once a day — leaving your skin soft and moist as well as clean.
-Rich in ayurvedic herbs such as White Sandalwood and Indian Madder, it also contains organic essential oils of Lime, Clary Sage and Ylang Ylang.
-With this herbal wisdom, it nourishes and moisturizes the deeper layers of the skin as it cleanses and tones the surface.
+With its herbal wisdom, it nourishes and moisturizes the deeper layers of the skin as it cleanses and tones the surface.

 Moisturize your whole body with oil massage.
 Whole-body oil massage is another way to deeply moisturize your skin in winter.
 Oil massage not only hydrates skin from the surface, but it increases circulation and blood flow, nourishing the skin from the inside.